Town of Amherst

 |Town of Amherst||Based on the municipalities cost to borrow +2%||12%|

 Interest rates may be subject to change.

 What is the maximum financing I can get through the program?

-**The Town of Amherst’s and Municipality of Cumberland’s Maximum Eligible Amount is $15,000 for homes with full assessed property values of less than or equal to $150,000.
-For homes with full assessed property values of more than $150,000, the Maximum Eligible Amount is lesser of $25,000 or 10% of the full assessed property value.
+** The Town of Amherst’s Maximum Eligible Amount is $15,000 for homes with full assessed property values of less than or equal to $150,000.
+For homes with full assessed property values of more than $150,000, the Maximum Eligible Amount is lesser of $25,000 or 10 per cent of the full assessed property value.